practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - the process outlined below is only a rough estimate, rarely happens in an "exact" order
 - however, the idea of separating "discovery" from "refinement" I have found quite useful

+**Transplant Example:**

+- the "transplant" actually involves two key events, an operation for both the recipient and the donor

 ## Iteration 1: Discovery

 - determine the "why": the reason and causality for the key event, this helps to flesh out the other "W's"